Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 It's like you're just playing.

-This is like a kid's game.
+This is like a kids game.

 When you have traction in your promotion of virtue, then you engender risk.

-And it's like, well, I'm someone's got to stand up for the kids, and when you stand up for the kids, people who exploit and abuse kids, well, they they don't like you very much, of course, come not between the dragon and his prey, as the old saying goes.
+And when you stand up for the kids, people who exploit and abuse kids, well, they don't like you very much.

 So if no one's bothered by what you're doing, you're not doing any good.

-Because if no evildoer is at all bothered by anything that you do or say, I mean, it's nice that you're making a lot of sounds with your mouth hole, I suppose, uh, and and carving some syllables into the indifferent air that get blown away with the next puff of wind.
+Because if no evildoer is at all bothered by anything that you do or say, I mean, it's nice that you're making a lot of sounds with your mouth hole, I suppose, and carving some syllables into the indifferent air that get blown away with the next puff of wind.

-But I don't want to pass by this life, leaving merely a trail of useless syllables in my wake.
+But I don't want to pass by this life leaving merely a trail of useless syllables in my wake.

 I actually want to do good because the feeling that you get from doing good is so great.

-They say heroin's greater than your best orgasm, and I would argue that doing good is a thousand times better than heroin.
+And I would argue that doing good is a thousand times better than heroin.

 And so I don't want any fake, fake virtue happiness, right?

-So people who were like, well, I published this article and I spoke about about this and I did that, and it's like, but what's measurable that you did?
+So people who are like, well, I published this article and I spoke about this and I did that.

 How many evil people have you inconvenienced?

-And so if you're not doing anything to actually thwart the progress of uh evildoers, it is just a greedy, vainglorious waste.
+And so if you're not doing anything to actually thwart the progress of evildoers, it is just a greedy, vainglorious waste.

-And people love to feel good, they don't want to do good, obviously, right?
+They don't want to do good, obviously, right?

 But the reason why nature has implanted in us such an overwhelming joy at the achievement of virtue is because it's really freaking dangerous, right?

-Because, you know, I mean, we can look through history and even across the world right now, people who are doing good are regularly cut down and deplatformed and attacked and slandered and you know their lives are made complicated and difficult in a wide variety of ways.
+Because, you know, I mean, we can look through history and even across the world right now, people who are doing good are regularly cut down and deplatformed and attacked and slandered.

 And so that difficulty is baked into doing good, which is why the happiness on the other side of doing good is so great.